 30 years ago the original Macintosh was unleashed.
 Despite the ensuing chaos at Apple, we cannot ignore the revolution it brought to the idea of a "personal computer".
 Without the original Mac and all its children, we would probably still be dragging black suitcases to work or typing on beige IBM boxes.

 I got my first Mac in March 2007.
 It was one of the first models after the transition to Intel, and it was an entire revolution for my workflow.
 Previously, I owned a 15" Compaq, one of the first with integrated Wi-Fi.
 I was using both Windows and Linux at the time, mostly Kubuntu for university projects.
-I got some advice from friends and I had tested the previous model for a couple of hours (borrowed from a roommate), but nothing had me prepared for the dramatic changes ahead.
+I got some advice from friends, and I had tested the previous model for a couple of hours (borrowed from a roommate).
+Still, nothing had me prepared for the dramatic changes ahead.

 The last time I turned it on was to install Mavericks.
 The battery took some time to start charging, but the process completed in about 45 minutes, without a glitch.
 Can you say the same for any other modern OS (Windows 8 or Ubuntu 13.10) in a machine with almost 7 years?